Applying for a Research Degree

 If you want more information before applying or if you can’t find the answer online you can get in contact with us by emailing firstname.lastname@example.org.

-If you want more information on a research area, or details on relevant academic members of staff, this can be found searching the University home page.
+Alternatively, if you want more information on a research area, or details on a member of staff's research interests, this can be found searching the University home page.

 What are the Entry Requirements?

-Normal entry requirements are a first or upper second class honours degree of a University of the United Kingdom, or from an overseas University, or degree equivalent qualification, subject to the approval of the Robert Gordon University.
+Normal entry requirements are a Masters degree or a first or upper second class honours degree from a University of the United Kingdom, or from an overseas University.

 Applicants holding qualifications other than those above shall be considered on their merits and in relation to the nature and scope of the proposed research programme.